 - They can enter a ferocious Rage a number of times equal to their experience level each day. - While Raging they score a Critical Hit on a 19-20.
-They also gain ADVANTAGE on all Strength and Constitution checks, and saves against Charm, Sleep, Hold, and Fear spells. - If reduced to <50% HP, a Wrathwild does 1d8 damage on all melee attacks and can add their Constitution bonus to their Armor score due to their rage-induced ability to ignore pain. - If a Wrathwild is reduced to 0 HP while Raging, they can ignore injuries and continue fighting until they reach negative HP equal to their character level, at which point they drop dead.
+They also gain ADVANTAGE on all Strength and Constitution checks, and saves against Charm, Sleep, Hold, and Fear spells. - If reduced to <50% HP, a Wrathwild does 1d8 damage on all melee attacks and can add their Constitution bonus to their Armor score due to their rageinduced ability to ignore pain. - If a Wrathwild is reduced to 0 HP while Raging, they can ignore injuries and continue fighting until they reach negative HP equal to their character level, at which point they drop dead. - They automatically gain the Fury Skill.

 At 7th level they gain the Toughness Skill.
-They score a Critical Hit on a 18-20 while Raging and cause Fear to all adversaries with less than three HD every time they score a Critical Hit.
+While Raging they score a Critical Hit on a 18-20 and cause Fear to all adversaries with less than three HD every time they score a Critical Hit.

 If reduced to <50% HP, a Wrathwild does 1d10 damage on all melee attacks.

-At 10th level Wrathwilds gain the Brawler Skill.
+At 10th level Wrathwilds gain another instance of the Toughness Skill.
 While Raging, they score a Critical Hit on a 17-20 and cause Fear to all adversaries with less than six HD.
 If reduced to <50% HP, a Wrathwild does 2d6 damage on all melee attacks and their ability to ignore pain is so great that they add twice their Constitution bonus to their Armor score.